rarabzad/Bayesian_Model_Calibration/README.md

 1. **Convergence**: The trace plots show good mixing with no trends
 2. **Parameter recovery**: Posterior means are close to true values
-3. **Uncertainty quantification**: 95% credible intervals capture the true parameters
+3. **Uncertainty quantification**: 95% credible intervals capture the true parameters and are close to the analytically derived lines
 4. **Prediction**: Posterior predictive checks show the model captures the data well
 5. **Residuals**: Residuals appear random with no systematic patterns